Risk Aware Benchmarking of Large Language Models

-\paragraph{Relative Stochastic Dominance Testing} We turn now to relative stochastic dominance that we introduced in \eqref{eq:R-FSD} and \eqref{eq:R-SSD} for first and second orders.
-Given $n$ samples from $k$ random variables $(X_1\dots X_k)$.
-Let $F=(F_1, \dots,F_k)$ be the marginals of $X_i$ and $F_n=(F_{1n}, \dots,F_{kn})$ denote the empirical marginals.
-To test for R-SSD of $X_{i_1}$ on $X_{i_2}$ we propose to test the following null hypothesis:
+\textbf{Relative Stochastic Dominance Testing} We turn now to relative stochastic dominance that we introduced in \eqref{eq:R-FSD} and \eqref{eq:R-SSD} for first and second orders.
+Given $n$ samples from $k$ random variables $(X_1\dots X_k)$, let $F=(F_1, \dots,F_k)$ be the marginals of $X_i$ and $F_n=(F_{1n}, \dots,F_{kn})$ denote the empirical marginals.
+To test for R-FSD (resp R-SSD) of $X_{i_1}$ on $X_{i_2}$ we propose to test the following null hypothesis:

-We state in Appendix \ref{app:theory} a central limit theorem for the relative second order statistics (Theorem \ref{thm:relative} proved in in Appendix \ref{app:relative}).
+Assuming that each $F_i$ satisfies Assumption \ref{assumption}, we state in Appendix \ref{app:theory} a central limit theorem for the relative second order statistics (Theorem \ref{thm:relative} proved in in Appendix \ref{app:relative}).
 A similar result holds for the relative first order statistics that we omit for brevity.
 Theorem \ref{thm:relative} suggests to reject $H_0$ with a confidence $1-\alpha$ if: \begin{assbox}